 - 18. On receipt of a complaint(s), or information received, an RTPI Investigating Officer shall assess the matter and determine whether any of the circumstances set out in clause 11 apply, and whether a formal investigation into the matter(s) should be undertaken.
 Complaints which appear frivolous or vexatious, or where there is no obvious evidence presented to suggest a breach could have occurred, will not be investigated. - 19.
-This decision will be considered for approval by the relevant RTPI Director or nominated deputy, save in the case of precautionary suspensions which will be considered for approval by the Chief Executive. - 20.
-The RTPI Investigating Officer may seek additional information from the complainant or, in instances where the complainant agrees, from the Member in order to facilitate a decision as to whether or not to undertake a formal investigation.
+This decision will be considered for approval by the relevant RTPI Director or nominated deputy. - 20.
+The RTPI Investigating Officer may seek additional information from the complainant or, in

+- instances where the complainant agrees, from the Member in order to facilitate a decision as to whether or not to undertake a formal investigation.
 There is, however, no formal obligation on the Member to respond at this stage. - 21.
 In instances where the complaint is not to be investigated the reasons for this conclusion will be communicated to the complainant.
 Informal confidential advice may also be issued to the Member or the complainant.